Whitetail deer in Arizona mountains during hunting season

 Season TypeDatesKey Details

-Spring General SeasonApr 11 – May 18, 2026Bearded turkeys only; shotguns, archery equipment.
+Spring General SeasonApr 11 – May 18, 2026Only bearded turkeys; shotguns and archery gear.

 Youth Spring TurkeyApr 4 – 10, 2026For hunters under 20; mentored hunt.